bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 # Use https in your tailnet
-Previously we have deactivated https in Node-RED.
-Now we are going to activate it again, but we will now use the reverse proxy in the Tailscale agent to accomplish that.
-Because it is much safer to handle all the security stuff in a reverse proxy ***between*** Node-RED and the internet.
-Because when the security would be handled ***inside*** Node-RED, hackers can abuse the power of Node-RED to disable its own security.
+Previously we have deactivated https inside Node-RED.
+But since we want to access Node-RED again via https, we will now use the reverse proxy in the Tailscale agent to accomplish that.
+Because it is much safer to handle all the security stuff in ***between*** Node-RED and the internet.
+Indeed when the security would be handled ***inside*** Node-RED, hackers can abuse the power of Node-RED to disable its own security.

+## Encrypted mesh network
 The data between the Tailscale agents in your tailnet is already encrypted, using the Wireguard protocol.
 As a result all you data will be send in a secure way between your virtual devices in your tailnet, across the internet.
-Which means it is already safe enough to get started, without any need to activate https!
-In other words you can use ***plain http*** to access Node-RED, since all data is exchanged within your secure tailnet.
+Which means it is already safe enough to access Node-RED via ***plain http***, since all data is exchanged within your secure tailnet.

 However it is still very useful to activate https, because the data is only encrypted ***between*** the Tailscale agents.
-Data that you send into a Tailscale agent will be encrypted by that agent, and the data will be decrypted by the agent that receives that encrypted data.
+Data that you send into a Tailscale agent will be encrypted by that agent, and the data will be decrypted by the other agent that receives that encrypted data.
 As a result if you send unencrypted data into your tailnet, it will leave your tailnet unencrypted.
 What goes in will come out..

 So the tailnet will simply pass your data transparent (without reading or changing the content), whether it is http or https traffic:

 ![image](https://github.com/user-attachments/assets/1f66b508-d180-4e14-8a8e-c55b9a6360c3)

 ## Why use https
-There are a few reasons why you should setup a ***https*** connection through the encrypted tailnet:
+There are a few reasons why you should setup a ***https*** connection through the already encrypted tailnet (which will result in double encryption):
 + When you have very confidential data, and you don’t trust that e.g. the Tailscale agents don't read the data (before encrypting it via Wireguard).
 + When the receiver expects https (based on signed certificates), like for example the Google Action Console servers (to receive voice commands from a Google Home device).
 + When web-push notifications are being used in the Node-RED dashboard, because modern browsers only allow such notifications when https is used (based on signed certificates like e.g. LetsEncrypt).